dlang/dmd/CONTRIBUTING.md

 ## Refactoring

-The purpose of refactoring is to make the code easier to understand.
+The purpose of refactoring is to make the code easier to understand and extend.
 It is not to change the behavior of the program, add enhancements, or fix bugs.

 - Refactorings must come with a rationale as to why it makes the code better.